 Fossil fuel and petrochemical corporations are poisoning our communities, contaminating the air we breathe and the water we drink, and threatening our children’s future with catastrophic climate change.

-A new billboard campaign recently put them on notice.
+A headline-grabbing billboard campaign put them on notice.

 It kicked off November 8, 2023 in the Pittsburgh region, where big polluters are convening at the MetCoke World Summit, sponsored by US Steel, Norfolk Southern, and other companies responsible for ecological and public health harms.
 Billboards were installed near sites of toxic pollution, and in Pittsburgh outside the summit hotel.